-- At age 66, you'd get 50% of your spouse's full benefit.
+At age 66, you'd get 50% of your spouse's full benefit.

-Determining If You Qualify for Your Own Social Security Benefits
+Do You Qualify for Your Own Social Security Benefits?

-If you worked and earned your own Social Security credits in your lifetime, you can get a combination of your own benefits and spousal benefits.
-If your spouse's benefits are higher than your own, your benefits will readjust to the higher amount.
+If you worked and earned your own Social Security credits in your lifetime, you can combine your own and spousal benefits.
+If your spouse's benefits are higher than yours, your benefits will adjust to the higher amount.

 What if You Are Divorced?

-If you were married to the same spouse for 10 years or longer and that person worked enough to qualify for Social Security, you can receive benefits on the ex-spouse's record even if he or she is remarried.
+If you were married to the same spouse for 10 years or longer and that person worked enough to qualify for Social Security, you can receive benefits on the ex-spouse's record.
+That's true even if they remarried.

-To qualify, you must be unmarried.
-If you remarried, you do not qualify for benefits from the first spouse unless the subsequent marriage ends and you have been divorced for at least two years.
-If your spouse has died and you remarry after you reach age 60, your survivor benefits are unaffected.
+If you remarry, you do not qualify for benefits from the first spouse—unless the new marriage ends and you have been divorced for at least 2 years.
+If your spouse dies and you remarry after age 60, you can still collect survivor benefits.

 What if You Are Widowed?

-A widow or widower receives something called survivor benefits from Social Security.
-The rules are similar to other spousal benefits but survivor benefits can begin as early as age 60.
-Of course, as with other benefits, your benefits are reduced if you begin collecting before full retirement age.
+A widower receives survivor benefits from Social Security.
+The rules are similar to other spousal benefits, but payments can begin as early as age 60.
+Again, the checks are smaller if you begin to collect before full retirement age.

-If you are a divorced widow or widower, the rules are similar.
-However, if you remarry before age 60, you cannot receive survivor benefits while married.
-If you remarry after age 60, you can qualify to receive survivor benefits.
-These benefits are complex, so it's best to discuss them with a Social Security representative.
+If you are divorced and widowed, the rules are similar.
+If you marry again before age 60, you cannot receive survivor benefits unless you divorce again.
+If you marry again after age 60, you can receive survivor benefits.
+These benefits are complex.
+It's best to discuss them with a Social Security representative.

-When you, your spouse, or your ex-spouse apply for benefits, the system will make note of your eligibility for benefits as a spouse.
-You do not need to make a separate request.
-Even if your spouse or ex-spouse has reached the eligible age for benefits but has not applied, you can start collecting benefits on his or her record.
-But if you have questions about whether you qualify as a spouse, you can visit your local Social Security office or call 1-800-772-1213.
+When you, your spouse, or your ex-spouse applies for benefits, the system should pick up your eligibility for benefits as a spouse.
+If your spouse or ex-spouse reaches full retirement age but has not applied, you can start to collect benefits on their record.